 |Telephone Number Enquiry

 A lot of numbers?
 Save these on your mobile phone, to make sure you dial the right number.
 Though, we hope you won’t have to dial any of these numbers someday… you might keep them in mind.
 Just in case!
 Do we have forgotten any important emergency contact numbers, that you would like to recommend?
 Simply leave a message, we would like to know more about it!

-Don’t forget to subscribe our blog posts.
+Don’t forget to subscribe our blog posts and sign up our free trial to learn Mandarin and download the Chinese App for more Chinese language materials and to learn Mandarin online.
 We have so much fun stuff to share with you!

 See you soon!